SML 354

 Week 4: Classification and regression

-Reading: Softmax Tutorial; Tasks, Activations, and Losses (both to be posted to Canvas)
+Reading: Softmax Tutorial; Tasks, Activations, and Losses (both available on Canvas)

-Week 5: Introduction to Keras; Training, validation, and test sets; Regularization
+Week 5: Introduction to Keras; Training, validation, and test sets

 Reading: Chollet, sections 3.2-3.3, 3.6, & 4.1-4.2; section 7.2.2